Non-Credit (NC)

 Grade Mode: Non-Credit Course

-Mobile electronics, social networking, personal computers, internet use and various software applications beneficial to the active 55+ learner will be covered.
-The course is designed for those with minimal to intermediate computer technology skills.
+The course will cover mobile electronics, social networking, personal computers, internet use, and various software applications for the active 55+ learner.
+It is designed for those with minimal to intermediate computer technology skills.
+Open entry/exit.

 NC 709